ppypp/CAFA_assessment_tool/README.md

 	- First function `uniprotac_to_cafaid(taxon, uniprotacs)`.
 	- Second function `cafaid_to_uniprot(taxon, cafaids)`.
 	- Refer to comments in the script `./ID_conversion/ID_conversion.py` and third example below for usage.
+ - `./ICTool/IC.py`
+	- Calculates the Information content of a given OBO
+	- How to use: From the ICTool directory `IC.py config.yaml`.
+	-  It uses the assessement config file, so once you have that setup, this will run on the same file set.

 ## Examples
  - `./assessment.py config.yaml`